-2. You should still compare and contrast insurance companies.
+2. You should still compare insurance companies.

 3. High risk insurance can still be affordable and flexible.

 You might be a high risk driver, but that doesn’t mean you can’t find affordable insurance coverage from a company that understands your financial situation.
 There are insurance providers who specialize in “high risk” insurance, like Direct, and allow you to customize your payment plan to fit your payday schedule and your monthly budget.
 Affordable and flexible options do exist when it comes to high risk insurance, so don’t give up or get discouraged.
 We'll actively work with you to keep your rates low, regardless of your credit or driving history.*

 4. SR-22 is not a type of insurance.

 Some people mistakenly refer to SR-22 as a type of insurance, but it isn’t.
-An SR-22 insurance is simply a form that an insurance company files with the state to verify that an individual has met the minimum financial responsibility requirements.
+An SR-22 certification is simply a form that an insurance company files with the state to verify that an individual has met the minimum financial responsibility requirements.
 Typically, a court or state will require an SR-22 for individuals who have had serious driving related violations.
 Not all insurance companies offer SR-22s, so if you need an SR-22 you will have to find an insurance company that offers that service.

 5. You don’t have to be “high risk” forever!

-So, you've made a few poor choices out on the road, but that was then and this is now.
 Every state mandates a length of time that a driving penalty will stay on your record, but your insurance company may be able to suggest ways for you to reduce the points on your driving record.
 Many high risk insurance companies reward drivers for attending traffic safety or defensive driving courses.
 Taking positive steps to clean up your driving record can help you get affordable auto insurance.